BlackOverride/GFonts/README.md

 ---

-Installation -
+### Installation

-Make sure to drop the folder in addons/GFonts/lua/autorun/!0_gfonts.lua If you change the file name it might break as it must be loaded first before everything else!
+Make sure to drop the folder in addons/GFonts/lua/autorun/!0_gfonts.lua

+**Important**: If you change the file name it might break as it must be loaded first before everything else!